NISQ circuit compilation is the travelling salesman problem on a torus: Introduction

-The following problem has to be solved: \emph{For a given NISQ and quantum circuit $C$, compile a circuit $C'$ which is functionally equivalent to $C$ and includes as few as possible additional gates that enable its execution on the NISQ}.
+In order to show that the problem of quantum circuit compilation is equivalent to a travelling salesman on a torus (e.g. Fig.~\ref{fig:torus1}) we introduce the following background material.

-The discussion herein is circuit and hardware agnostic, and quantum algorithm and quantum hardware details (cf. \cite{maslov2017basic,maslov2008quantum}) are not considered.
-Compilation is defined in a sense that emphasises the mapping of circuit qubits to hardware (physical) qubits.
-Simultaneously, both the manner in which the circuits were obtained (synthesised and optimised) and which algorithm they represent are not important.
-Thus, compilation is not extracting information from the circuits or the coupling graph.
-The circuit and the coupling graph are given and used, but are not, for example, topologically analysed (e.g. \cite{ferrari2018demonstration}).
+We will use NISQ, quantum computer, and chip interchangeably.
+For the purpose of this work, a chip is described entirely by the set of hardware qubits, also called registers \cite{siraichi2018qubit}, and the set of supported interactions.
+The computer is abstracted by a \emph{coupling graph} (e.g. Fig.~\ref{fig:remotecnot}b), where the registers are the vertices, and the edges are the supported multiqubit gates between vertex tuples.
+In a directed coupling graph $G=(V,E)$, having $|V|=q$ and $|E| \leq q(q-1)$, the edges stand for the CNOTs supported between pairs of physical qubits.
+The edge directions indicate which qubit is control or target.
+If the computer supports both CNOT directions between a pair of qubits, there are two directed edges between the corresponding graph vertex pairs.
+Current NISQ devices do not restrict CNOT direction, and $G$ graphs are nowadays mostly undirected.

-The problem statement does not mention if $C$ is expressed using the universal gate set supported by the NISQ.
-If this is not the case, $C$ has to be translated to a functionally equivalent $C''$ that uses gates compatible with the NISQ gate set.
-This is a complex task with regard to the optimal number of resulting gates (e.g. \cite{shende2009cnot}), and also does not fall within the scope of this work.
+In general, NISQs do not have all-to-all connectivity between the registers, and do no support the arbitrary application of multiqubit gates.
+Consequently, not all the CNOTs of a circuit can be executed without further adjustment.

-It is assumed, without loss of generality, that $C$ is an OpenQASM expression \cite{cross2017open} and that the NISQ supports the execution of OpenQASM circuits.
-For example, the IBM Q Experience machines support natively the CNOT and single qubit gates representing one, two or all three rotations from the z-y-z Euler decomposition of an arbitrary SU(2) unitary.
-Accordingly, the single qubit Hadamard gate is achieved (emulated) through a y-rotation followed by a z-rotation.
+The quantum circuit compilation (QCC) problem is: \emph{for a given coupling graph and a quantum circuit $C$, compile a circuit $C'$ which is functionally equivalent to $C$ and compatible with the coupling graph}.